stephdl/ns8-lamp/README.md

 mv wordpress/* .
 mv wordpress/.* .
 ```
-- go to the `https://FQDN` and finish the installation with the webfolder, you will need the credentials of a mysql user and its associated database name (either created the first time in the user interface or fwith phpmyadmin)
+- Go to https://FQDN and complete the installation using the web folder.
+You'll need the credentials of a MySQL user and the associated database name, which can be created either during the initial setup in the user interface or through phpMyAdmin.

 ![Capture d’écran du 2024-08-27 15-42-22](https://github.com/user-attachments/assets/2f57fe3d-a144-4506-9e4e-9668560e7060)